imagineLife/big-site/content/mongo/storage-engines/intro.md

 ### Can include compression

 Data can be compressed.
-This can make things faster - smaller reads/writes, at the COST of more cpu cycles.
+This can make things faster - smaller reads/writes, at the COST of more cpu cycles during the data decompressions.

 Data is also allocated in memory before writing to disk.
 Users can MAKE the data-write & read assure its presence on disk with the `writeConcern` and `readConcern` flags.
 Checkpoints, internal processes defined by sync periods, regulate how data needs to be flushed/synced between RAM and disk.